WernerLars/Masterarbeit/_02_Classes_Autoencoder_QLearning/_02_Classes.md

     - high pc leads to creating only one or two clusters
   - otherwise the action is used to extract randomFeatures from dictionary and compute reward

 For more details on how dyna-q-learning works in general like update formula or planning, look into the algorithms in master thesis or read Sutton and Bartos book (Reinforcement Learning: An Introduction).
+For details about using dyna-q-learning as clustering method look into the work from Moghaddasi (Unsupervised automatic online spike sorting using reward-based online clustering).

 ### Templates
 - list for saving mean waveforms of clusters